cross-org/kv/README.md

   - `async listAll(query)` - Gets all entries for a key as an array.
   - `async delete(key)` - Deletes a key-value pair.
   - `async sync()` - Synchronizez the ledger with disk.
+  - `watch(query, callback, recursive): void` - Registers a callback to be called whenever a new transaction matching the given query is added to the database.
+  - `unwatch(query, callback): void` - Unregisters a previously registered watch handler.
   - `beginTransaction()` - Starts a transaction.
   - `async endTransaction()` - Ends a transaction, returns a list of `Errors` if any occurred.